-Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, to celebrate February being Black History Month, Mary searches old newspapers to find information about 10 African Americans who achieved notable “firsts” in American history
+Introduction: In this article, to celebrate February being Black History Month, Mary Harrell-Sesniak searches old newspapers to find information about 10 African Americans who achieved notable “firsts” in American history.
+Mary is a genealogist, author and editor with a strong technology background.

 So rich is the history of persons of color, that when GenealogyBank asked me to research historical African American accomplishments, it was difficult to narrow the choices.